- 1 Terrarium compost – peat free coir compost

 To read about using decorative features in your terrarium, please click here.

-To read a planting list of suitable plants to grow in terrariums, vivariums and bottle gardens, please click here.
+To read a planting list of suitable plants, including ferns and orchids to grow in terrariums, vivariums and bottle gardens, please click here.

 To read about growing indoor mushrooms, please click here.